Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Conclusion

 In this paper, we initiate the study of the online exploration problem in quantum RL.
 We propose a novel algorithm for tabular MDPs and prove that the proposed algorithm enjoys a logarithmic regret.
 Furthermore, we extend our results to the linear function approximation setting, which is capable of handling problems with large state space.
-To our best knowledge, we provide the first theoretical understanding of online exploration in quantum RL.
+To our best knowledge, we provide the first theoretical understanding of quantum speedup in online RL.
+We believe our work opens up many promising directions for future investigation: